YorkCodeDojo/yoda/manual.md

 | 0xFE    | Right Arrow pressed |
 | 0xFF    | Left Arrow pressed  |

 i.e. Address 0xFE needs to contain the address of the code to run when the right arrow is pressed.
-This code is know as the interrupt service routine (ISR)
+This code is known as the interrupt service routine (ISR)

 When your code has finished processing the interrupt it should call `RET` to return back to the instruction it was processing before the interrupt was triggered.